Ole Miss Recycles

 Other Recyclable Items

-Beyond the three major categories of materials (Paper/Cardboard, Aluminum, and Plastic) that UM recycles, the university continues to expand its support in recycling a wide variety of other products commonly found on campus and throughout the local community.
+Beyond the major categories of materials (Paper/Cardboard, Aluminum, Plastic, and E-waste) that UM recycles, the university continues to expand its support in recycling a wide variety of other products commonly found on campus and throughout the local community.
 Below you will find additional information on the types of products currently being recycled at UM and the process and location for collection.

 - Light bulbs